teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups.md

 * [The Importance of Investor Signaling in Venture Pricing](http://cdixon.org/2010/03/12/the-importance-of-investor-signaling-in-venture-pricing/). [*Chris Dixon*](https://twitter.com/cdixon), 2010.
 There are very few hard metrics in venture pricing.
 As a result, one of the primary valuation inputs is what other investors think about a company.

 * [The Problem with Taking Seem Money from Big VCs](http://cdixon.org/2009/08/14/the-problem-with-taking-seed-money-from-big-vcs/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
-If you take seed money from a big VC fund, be aware of the potential signalling risk if the VC fund decides not to invest in your Series A round.
-Potential series A investors will think “if this top VC that has hundreds of millions of dollars and knows this company the best doesn’t want to invest, why would I?”
+If you take *seed* money from a big VC fund, be aware of the potential signalling risk if the VC fund decides not to invest in your Series A round.
+Other potential investors will think “if this top VC that has hundreds of millions of dollars and knows this company the best doesn’t want to invest, why would I?”